Animal House: Casting

 Belushi initially received only $35,000 for Animal House, but was paid a bonus after the film became a hit.
 Landis also met with Meat Loaf in case Belushi turned down the role of Bluto.
 Landis worked with Belushi on his character, who "hardly had any dialogue"; they decided that Bluto was a cross between Harpo Marx and the Cookie Monster.
 Belushi said he developed his ability to communicate without talking because his Albanian grandmother spoke little English.

-Belushi was considered a supporting actor and Universal wanted another star.
-Landis had been a crew member on Kelly's Heroes and had become friends with actor Donald Sutherland, sometimes babysitting his son Kiefer.
+At the time, Belushi was considered a supporting actor and Universal wanted another star.
+In 1969, Landis had been a crew member on the film Kelly's Heroes and had become friends with actor Donald Sutherland; Landis sometimes would babysit his son Kiefer.
 He had also just worked with him on Kentucky Fried Movie.
 Landis asked Sutherland, one of the most popular film stars of the early 1970s, to be in the movie.
 For two days of work, Sutherland declined the initial offer of $20,000 plus "points" (a percentage of the gross or net income).
 Universal then offered him his day rate of $25,000 or 2% of the film's gross.
 Sutherland took the guaranteed fee, assuming that the film would not be very successful; although this made him the highest-paid member of the cast (Belushi and Neidermeyer's horse, Junior, each received $40,000), the decision cost Sutherland what he estimates at around $14 million.
 The star's participation, however, was crucial; Landis later said "It was Donald Sutherland who essentially got the film made."

 "Pinto" was screenwriter Chris Miller's nickname at his Dartmouth fraternity.
 DeWayne Jessie adopted the "Otis Day" name in his private life and continued touring with the band.